 - Leave a margin at the right side for rough work.

 - Leave 2–3 lines blank at the end of an answer so that if you miss a point, you can go back and write it later.

 - When attempting a maths question, do not straight away arrive at the answer.
 Write all the steps to the answer as they carry marks.

 - Add examples to your answers.

 - Don’t leave a question unanswered.
 If there is a paucity of time, jot down the main points in the answer.
 They will score you some decent points.

 - Don’t leave the exam centre early.
 Sit and revise the answers, you might be able to spot some questions which you have missed out or add more points to the answers.

 We hope these tips on excelling in your exams help you reach the pinnacle of success.
 Wish you all the best!

-Sangeeta Datta is a proud marketing team member of Viva Books.
+Sangeeta Datta is AGM – Marketing at Viva Books.
 Books are the brain fodder which keep her constantly ticking!